DaenaDreyfuss/S4Fiori/Docs/S4-Fiori-extension-tutorial.md

 <!-- /TOC -->

 ## Create New S4-Fiori Extension Project
+*This step will guide you through generating an S4-Fiori Extension project using a Yeoman Generator.*

 ### Create a Dev Space in Stable
    1. Open the Stable WING landscape